 The vegetation residue on the soil creates a certain shade and helps keep moisture in the soil.
 This helps the activities of some very beneficial insects and organisms to improve the soil.
 They improve aeration in the soil.
 Their faeces are a major fertilization to the soil.
 The vegetation residue on decomposition fertilizes the soil.
 This adds to the organic matter content of the soil and helps the soil to retain moisture.
 Burning kills or drives these organisms away and eliminates all these benefits.

-4. It is an additional cost to production
+4. It is an extra cost to production

 Burning becomes an additional activity in farming and therefore comes with a cost.
-When burning is eliminate the total cost of production is reduced and time is saved.
+When you do not burn, you reduce total cost of production and you save time too.
 Why not save energy and time for a better practice?

 Uncontrolled burning on farms has been a major cause of bushfires spreading to destroy vast areas of forests, plantations and other properties in Ghana and across the globe.
 Farmers, annually are troubled with litigation concerning fires that burnt their farms or another’s farm.
 Slash and burn has been a major cause of deforestation worldwide.
 Avoiding burning of residual vegetation after slashing can save one from all these troubles while we protect our forest cover.
 It goes a long way to improving climatic conditions.

-“Slash and burn” is not a sustainable practice and should be discouraged.
+“Slash and burn” is not a sustainable practice.